nexxai/fcp-dj-mix-generator/README.md

-# Final Cut Pro / DJ Mix Generator
+# DJ Mix Generator

-A set of Python scripts to convert DJ mixtape tracklists into formats suitable for video production and YouTube uploads.
+A set of Python scripts to convert an Ableton mix to a YouTube-compatible video

 ## Features

+- **Ableton tracklist generator** (`generate_tracklist.py`): Reads the list of audio files from your Ableton project and creates a text file with track information
 - **FCPXML Generator** (`fcpxml_generator.py`): Creates Final Cut Pro XML files with automatic track title overlays, transitions, and fade effects for professional-looking mixtape videos.